architolk/ldt-viz-client/Documentation/README.md

 This function accepts three arguments:

 -  `canvas`: The HTML canvas element on which the graph should be rendered.

 -  `query`: The SPARQL query to be executed.

--  `params`: An object with parameters that influence the visualization.
+-  `params`: An object with parameters `layout` and `notation` that influence the visualization.
+    - `layout` will be the layout added to `graph.graphAttributes.layout`
+    - `notation` is used as an enum to activate the correct displayStyle, more can be read in [displayStyle](#displaystyle)